Spetnik/formatDate-js/README.md

 	%x*			Year for the week, where Monday is the first day of the week, numeric, four digits; used with %v
 	%Y			Year, numeric, four digits
 	%y			Year, numeric (two digits)
-	%%*			A literal “%” character
+	%%			A literal “%” character
-	%x			x, for any “x” not listed above
+	%?			?, for any “?” not listed above

 	* Not yet supported
+	** The MySQL DATE_FORMAT() %f specifier returns Microseconds (000000..999999)